Become a qualified carpenter and builder with the NZ Army and enjoy unrivalled training, adventure and travel.

 This is an eight week course held at the School of Military Engineering, Linton Military Camp.
 This is the first course conducted for most trades within the Royal New Zealand Engineers (RNZE).
 It introduces you to the combat side of being an engineer before you undertake your specific trade.
 The course covers the basics of field engineering including bridging, water supply, explosives, field defences, obstacles, booby traps, boating and other subjects.
 After the course, you will have a good understanding of field engineering and also be qualified as an Army (explosives) Demolition Handler.

-Your apprenticeship is conducted over 4-5 years, completing Industry Training Organisation aligned Unit Standard competencies.
+Your building apprenticeship is conducted over 4-5 years, completing Industry Training Organisation aligned Unit Standard competencies.
 You will learn a mixture of theory and practical construction work and complete an NZQA Certificate in Carpentry.

 ADVANCED CARPENTRY QUALIFICATIONS